pabon98/Superhero-Movie-Series/README.md

 # My Awesome Movie Series

-This project was bootstrapped with [Create React App](https://my-awesome-movie-series.netlify.app/)
+This project was bootstrapped with [(https://my-awesome-movie-series.netlify.app/)]

 ## Available Scripts